Lecture 15 - Class Activity ANCOVA

 4. Linearity between response and covariate within each group

-5. Homogeneity of slopes (most critical!) - regression slopes must be equal across all groups
+5. Homogeneity of slopes (most critical!) - regression slopes must be not significantly different across all groups

 Critical First Step